-- You have to go in prepared for those first 2-3 years of residency to miss important life events and not feel bad about it.
-After that time, things will be easier.
+- You have to go into those first 2-3 years of residency prepared to miss important life events and not feel bad about it.
+After that, things will get easier.

-What he wished primary care physicians knew about orthopedics:
+What he wishes primary-care physicians knew about orthopedics:

-Orthopedics are capable physicians and they do and understand some medicine.
-Hopefully, more of them would give them some credibility in regards to that.
+Orthopedists are capable physicians, and they do understand some medicine.
+More primary-care doctors should give them some credit in regards to that.

 - Internal medicine team

 - Rheumatology and Neurology

 Research and development of orthopedic implants and products (such as bone cements)

 What he likes the most about being an orthopedic surgeon: